RenzoTsai/FIAR/README.md

 # FIAR
-A Simple Five in a Row Program
+A Very Simple Five in a Row Program